In 2017, 1,083 fatal crashes occurred in Pennsylvania – leading to 1,137 deaths overall.

 The Deadliest Road is in Philadelphia

-According to our data, the deadliest stretch of road in Pennsylvania is a section of Roosevelt Road, centralized in the Rhawnhurst neighborhood of Philadelphia.
-Spanning nearly 11 miles, this segment of Roosevelt Road had more fatal crashes (26), deaths (30), and alcohol-involved fatalities (7) than any other road that we identified in our study.
+According to our data, the deadliest stretch of road in Pennsylvania is a section of Roosevelt Boulevard, centralized in the Rhawnhurst neighborhood of Philadelphia.
+Spanning nearly 11 miles, this segment of Roosevelt Blvd had more fatal crashes (26), deaths (30), and alcohol-involved fatalities (7) than any other road that we identified in our study.

 Passing through Pennypack Park and the Northeast Philadelphia Airport, this stretch averaged about 38,000 vehicles daily in 2016 – a high amount of traffic, but not exceedingly high, compared to other highways and arterials in the state.
 Why so many deadly motor vehicle crashes occur on this particular stretch of road is something that should certainly be investigated further.